Lucy Somerville Howorth: Early life

-From 1920-22, she returned to the South and enrolled in the University of Mississippi Law School (in Oxford, Mississippi), and graduated summa cum laude with a LL.B., being one of only two women in her class.
-While a law student, she started a female basketball team, a writers group and a book review column.
+From 1920 to 1922, she returned to the South and enrolled in the University of Mississippi Law School (in Oxford, Mississippi), and graduated summa cum laude with a LL.B., one of only two women in her class.
+While a law student, she started a female basketball team, a writer's group, and a book review column.

 Political life

 Howorth moved to Cleveland, Mississippi, to begin practicing law.
 She then moved her law practice to her hometown, Greenville, Mississippi, where she married Joseph M. Howorth, a local lawyer.
 After five years of practicing law, she was appointed as a judge.
 She was admitted to Mississippi state and federal courts, the U.S. Supreme Court, and all of the courts in the District of Columbia.

-As a Democrat, she served Mississippians as a Hinds County Representative and as a member of the Mississippi House of Representatives from 1932-1936.
+As a Democrat, she served Mississippians as a Hinds County Representative and as a member of the Mississippi House of Representatives from 1932 to 1936.
 She led the National Federation of Business and Professional Women (BPW).
 She was program coordinator during the 1937-1939 national BPW presidency of her Mississippi friend, Earlene White, and she represented the BPW at a meeting of the International Federation in Norway in 1939.

 Appointed by President Franklin D. Roosevelt, Howorth served on the Board of Veterans Appeals from July 1934 to April 1943.
-Howorth served on the War Claims Commission, 1949-1954, as associate general counsel, deputy general counsel, and general counsel.
+Howorth served on the War Claims Commission, 1949–1954, as associate general counsel, deputy general counsel, and general counsel.
 After leaving government work in 1954, she moved back to Cleveland, Mississippi, where she practiced law with her husband.
 In 1961, John F. Kennedy appointed her to his Commission on the Status of Women.
 She regularly traveled the US and internationally to give speeches and serve on boards that protected and furthered civil rights.
 She retired from her law practice in 1980 at 85 years old.